 Today, flames are visible from that same location and smoke fills the air.

-The Waldo Canyon Fire has now spread northeast into Colorado Springs, and officials have begun evacuating residents.
+has now spread northeast into Colorado Springs, and officials have begun evacuating residents.

 Everyone west of I-25 and north of the Garden of the Gods is under a mandatory evacuation order, including neighborhoods on the south side of the Air Force Academy.
 I-25 was even briefly closed southbound from Interquest Parkway to Woodmen Road.